 I served Satan as a young man, before the Lord Jesus saved me (if you wish, you can read my story here).
 Encountering many entities, I was never introduced to one called lucifer.
 The word never even came up, though a lot of other words did.

 So how did the word lucifer get associated with Satan?
-With so many people actively using the word today to refer to the Devil, surely the Bible teaches us that lucifer is the Devil, doesn’t it?
-Isn’t it in the Old Testament?
+With so many people actively using the word today, be they Freemasons, occultists, authors, screenwriters or preachers, surely the Bible must teach us about lucifer?

 Let’s start at the start.
 It may come as a surprise to some that the Scriptures were not originally penned in the English language.

-John Wycliffe hand printed the first complete translation of the Bible into English in 1382, presenting a literal translation of the Latin Vulgate.
+John Wycliffe hand printed the first complete translation of the Bible into English in 1382, presenting a literal English translation of the Latin Vulgate (being, itself, a translation).

 O!
 Lucifer, who risedest up early, how thou hast fallen down from heaven… Isaiah 14:12